Doing good for someone in the midst of a Homecoming parade? Seems out of the ordinary…..it certainly was!!

 On that day Kyle inspired others to do good and proved that DOING GOOD REALLY IS INSIDE OF YOU!

-Tell us in the comments of a random act of kindness that defines doing good that you have witnessed.
+Tell us in the comments of a random act of kindness you’ve witnessed that defines doing good.